nanoasgi/NanoASGI/README.md

 ## Download and Install

-Download nanoasgi.py into your project directory.
+Download:arrow_down: nanoasgi.py into your project directory.
 There are no hard dependencies other than the Python standard library.
 NanoASGI runs with Python versions above 3.7.

 ## Example